Skip to content

 Methods

-An in vitro gelatin sponge culture was performed on 3-day-old rat ovaries.
+An gelatin sponge culture was performed on 3-day-old rat ovaries.
 After the establishment of the DOR model with triptolide, curcumin was administered for 3 days.
 Histological analysis and follicle counts were performed using H&E staining.
 ELISA detection of ovarian hormones in the culture medium (E, FSH and LH), western blotting and Q-PCR for protein and mRNA expression (LTCONS-00011173, TGF-β1, Smad1, AMH, PTEN and GDF-9).

 Results